 Market Harborough C of E is a non-selective Church of England School.
 Children start school in the September of the academic year in which they have their fifth birthday.
-We have a comprehensive induction programme for children starting EYFS which includes visits by our staff to see the children in their pre-school setting, an evening presentation to parents, an informal “getting to know you” tea party, a series of taster sessions in school and an information booklet for children and parents to share.
+We have a comprehensive induction programme for children starting Early Years Foundation Stage (EYFS) which includes visits by our staff to see the children in their pre-school setting, an evening presentation to parents, an informal “getting to know you” tea party, a series of taster sessions in school and an information booklet for children and parents to share.

-If you would like to apply for a place at our school and you live in Leicestershire, the first step is to fill in a Leicestershire schools’ admission application form.
+If you would like to apply for a place at our school, and you live in Leicestershire, the first step is to fill in a Leicestershire schools’ admission application form.
 You can apply online at the Council's website.
 The admissions window is open from June until January, the year before your child starts school (e.g. If your child is due to start in September 2025, you have until January 2025 to make your application).
 You will be informed of which school your child will be attending in the April.

 Each Local Authority has a duty to provide school places for all pupils living in its area.
 Leicestershire achieves this by giving high priority to catchment area children, and by allowing parental preference wherever possible.

 Parents have a right to express a preference for a school place, including where the child has Statement of Special Educational Needs.
 Parents must ensure suitable full-time education for their children by attendance at school or otherwise once they reach compulsory school age.

 Parents whose preferences are refused, have a right to appeal to an Independent Appeal Committee whose decision is binding, except for children with statements whose parents can appeal to the Special Educational Needs Tribunal.
 Pupils admitted following appeal to community and voluntary controlled schools will have their admission confirmed by the Local Authority (this is because the Admitting Authority has been directed, in effect, to admit the pupil in these circumstances).